Skip to content

 Government & Regulatory

-1. [1]GEGMR — General Establishment for Geological and Mineral Resources.
+1. [1]General Establishment for Geology and Metal (Syrian geological authority).
 Syrian Government (Ministry of Petroleum & Mineral Resources), 2026.View source

 2. [2]Council Decision (CFSP) 2025 — Lifting of EU Restrictive Measures on Syria.
 European Council, 2025.View source